SAP/code-pal-for-abap-cloud/README.md

 Compatibility of the most recent version is only guaranteed for the current version of ABAP for Cloud Development.
 For the SAP_BASIS 7.58-compatible version, use the `SAP_BASIS-7.58-compatible` branch.

+ATC checks used to require manual activation in transaction SCI.
+This is not necessary for the ATC checks provided in this repository.

 ## Features

 Our main functional goals that differ from the legacy version are: